-Students, faculty, and staff are strongly encouraged to report all criminal and suspicious activity, and any emergency occurring on Harvard’s Clery Geography, to the HUPD, or the appropriate police agency, in an accurate and timely manner.
-Harvard community members should remember that reports may be made on behalf of another, when, for example, the victim of a crime does not elect to or is unable to make such a report.
+Students, faculty, staff and visitors are strongly encouraged to accurately and promptly report all criminal and suspicious activity, and any emergency occurring on Harvard’s Clery Geography, to the HUPD, or the appropriate police agency, in an accurate and timely manner.
+Reports may be made on behalf of another, when, for example, the victim of a crime does not elect to or is unable to make such a report.
 Timely reporting of information assists us in intervening in potential criminal activity and apprehending suspects.
 Please do not delay in calling.
 Criminal offenses should be reported to HUPD promptly so that the Department can determine whether a Timely Warning notice is necessary and so that the information can be included in the annual disclosure of crime statistics.

 To reach the HUPD in an emergency, call 617-495-1212.
 Community members are strongly encouraged to store 617-495-1212 into their cell phone speed dial list.